TypeICall/LoopsWithinLoops/README.md

   }<br>
 } <br>
 As simple as it gets I do believe, saves on electricity, allows the program to execute more quickly, nice.<br>
+Lesson: Even though it seems impressive to have polynomials with multiple terms in your code, sometimes all you need to do is just keep adding 1 and that is optimal.<br>

 What happens if we continue this pattern?<br>
 Well, it does seem that we start moving along Pa....'s Triangle.<br>
 From the row of (1,1,1,1...), to the natural numbers (1,2,3,4...) to the triangular numbers (1,3,6,10...) to the tetrahedral numbers(1,4,10,20,...)<br>